Skip to main content

 }

-Now we are able to get the both direct relations and related relations.
+Now you can access both direct and related relations.

-In this case we want to get all product use lines on all tasks related to the project user is currently vieweing.
+Suppose you want to get all product use lines on all tasks related to the project the user is currently viewing.

 Module IdName